nextthingco/docs/Gadget-docs/source/includes/_build.md

 	directory:"blink"
 	```

-In this field put the pathname of the project directory containing the Dockerfile in relation to the gadget.yml file.
+In this field, put the pathname of the project directory containing the Dockerfile in relation to the gadget.yml file.
 In this example that is the blink directory.

 * **command**